Prazon: Economy and agriculture

-Small-scale dairy farming soon became a significant part of Prazon’s economy.
-Each family acquired a cow or two, and milk was hand-milked daily by the women and children in the family.
+Small-scale dairy farming soon became a significant part of Prazon's economy.
+Each family acquired a cow or two, and milk was milked daily by the women and children in the family.
 Over time the dairy operations modernized – once the village got electricity, farmers acquired mechanized milking machines and expanded their herds.
 By the 1970s–80s, Prazon had dozens of family-run cow sheds producing milk for the national market.
-In 2005 there were still 27 active dairy farms in Prazon, although this number has since declined due to nationwide dairy sector reforms.
+In 2005 there were still 27 active dairy farms in Prazon, a number which since declined due to nationwide dairy sector reforms.
 As of the mid-2010s, fewer than 10 farms continued to raise dairy cattle in the moshav, with the remaining families each managing larger herds to stay economically viable.

-In addition to dairy and field crops, Prazon’s residents historically engaged in poultry and other farm branches.
+In addition to dairy and field crops, Prazon's residents historically engaged in poultry and other farm branches.
 In the 1960s, many families maintained chicken coops (for eggs and meat) as part of a diversification effort; eggs were collected and sold through the cooperative store serving the Ta'anakh villages.